Pycnanthemum muticum: Ecology and conservation

-Along with plants like wild bergamot and dense blazing star, clustered mountain mint is considered high in nectar resources for pollinators and attracts a diverse set of pollinators.
+Along with plants like wild bergamot and dense blazing star, clustered mountain mint is considered high in nectar resources and attracts a diverse set of pollinators.
 Its flowers are attractive to butterflies such as the gray hairstreak, red-banded hairstreak, eastern tailed-blue, spring azure, and monarch butterfly.

 The conservation status of Pycnanthemum muticum was last reviewed by NatureServe in 1985.
-At that time they rated it as "globally secure", G5, meaning they did not find any significant threats and the species is widespread.
+At that time, they rated it as "globally secure" (G5), meaning they did not find any significant threats and the species is widespread.
 They have evaluated it at the state level as "apparently secure" (S4) in New Jersey, North Carolina, and Virginia.
 In Delaware, Georgia, and Ohio they considered it to be "vulnerable" (S3).
 They also found it to be "imperiled" (S2) in three states, Mississippi, Missouri, and New York, and "critically imperiled" (S1) in four more, Kentucky, Michigan, West Virginia, and Vermont.
 They thought it may be extirpated from the state of Maine.